 NORMAN, Harry Campbell.
 Winkleigh, Devonshire 19.12.1878 — 11.4.1913.
 British Indologist (Pāli Scholar) in India.
-Son of a physician, educated in Edinburgh.
-From 1896 studied at Edinburgh Greek (under Butcher), Latin (Hardie) and Sanskrit (Eggeling).
-After M.A. in classics moved in October 1899 to Oxford, Trinity College, where further studies of Sanskrit under Macdonell, also studied classical languages, Spanish and French.
+Son of James N., a physician, educated in Edinburgh.
+From 1896 studies at Edinburgh of Greek (under Butcher), Latin (Hardie) and Sanskrit (Eggeling).
+After M.A. in Classics moved in October 1899 to Oxford, Trinity College, where further studies of Sanskrit under Macdonell, also continued classical languages, Spanish and French.
 With the expiring of scholarship in 1904 he had financial difficulties, but obtained a new scholarship and proceeded to Paris and Berlin.
-From 1905 until his death Professor of English Literature at Queen’s College in Benares.
+From 1905 until his death Professor of English Literature at Queen’s College in Benares (Varanasi).
 During vacations travelled in India and Ceylon.

 Sources: A. A. Macdonell, JRAS 1913, 1101-1108.